 We devote thousands of hours of research to help you get Big Travel with Small Money.
 You support us by signing-up for credit cards through partner links which earn us a commission.
 Here’s our full Advertising Policy.

 You get lots of travel flexibility with AMEX Membership Rewards points.
 Because if you don’t have set travel plans for a future trip, these transferable points give you the option to choose from multiple airline and hotel partners when the time comes.

-The AMEX Membership Rewards points program has 19 direct airline and hotel partners.
+The AMEX Membership Rewards points program has many direct airline and hotel partners.
 Plus, you’ll get access to other indirect partners as well!

 We’ll show you how quick and easy it is to link your loyalty accounts to AMEX and transfer AMEX Membership Rewards points to travel partners!

 The Ultimate Guide to American Express Membership Rewards Points:

 - Part 2 – How to Transfer Points

 - Part 3 – Best Ways to Fly Within Continental US

 - Part 4 – Best Ways to Fly to Hawaii